yonirab/dlogmux/README.md

 ## Limitations ##

+1. The mux microservice only retrieves logs from containers that already exist when it initializes.
+It does not listen for creation of new containers.

-The mux microservice uses the "logs" endpoint from the Docker remote API to retrieve log streams from containers.
+2. The mux microservice uses the "logs" endpoint from the Docker remote API to retrieve log streams from containers.
 Although both stdout and stderr are retrieved, it seems that non-newline terminated logs are not streamed.
 This can be demonstrated by uncommenting service logmix in docker-compose.yml.
 This service logs to both stdout and stderr, however, the logs to stdout are not newline-terminated.